jackyzha0/jackyzha0.github.io/content/posts/react.md

 The TLDR; is that it's a bunch of code you can add to your project that makes building websites and interfaces that **react** to changes when you do things (e.g. press buttons) really easy.

 React has two distinguishing features that set it apart:
-1. React is **declarative** meaning you tell React exactly what you want the page to look like and it'll figure out how to do that.
+1. React is **[[thoughts/declarative programming|declarative]]** meaning you tell React exactly what you want the page to look like and it'll figure out how to do that.
 2. React is **component based** meaning that you can create pieces of the UI that you can reuse across different parts of your application.

 ## How a website works